microsoft/FluidFramework/docs/content/docs/deployment/azure-frs.md

 `audience` also emits events for when the roster of members changes. `membersChanged` will fire for any roster changes, whereas `memberAdded` and `memberRemoved` will fire for their respective changes with the `clientId` and `member` values that have been modified.

-These callbacks and events can be combined to keep an updated view that represents the members in the current session.
+These callbacks and events can be combined to present a real-time view of the users in the current session.

 ``` typescript
 const { audience } = containerServices;